0xMukesh/hashnode-blogs/ckyoi2msj040g7ns1gid8aye0.md

 ![](https://imgur.com/P1PiZ7r.png)

-You could your co-worker into the project, if you wanted too.
+You could your co-worker into the project if you wanted too.

-After the creation of project, click on `Build a Database`
+After the creation of the project, click on `Build a Database`

 ![](https://imgur.com/COT14kz.png)